Clean Bandit: 2016–2019: What Is Love? and Neil Amin-Smith's departure

-2020–present: Forthcoming third studio album and new projects
+2020–present: Leaving Atlantic Records, forthcoming third studio album and new projects

-Against the backdrop of the COVID-19 pandemic, the band produced a 'House Party' event fortnightly in place of the live shows which they would've performed if the pandemic hadn't happened.
+Against the backdrop of the COVID-19 pandemic, the band produced a "House Party" event fortnightly in place of the live shows which they would've performed if the pandemic had not happened.
 Clean Bandit produced six of these house parties in total, from April to July, many featuring vocals from their singer Yasmin Green.

-In early August 2020, as their live home music performances gained credit, the band agreed with Global Citizen to host a 12-hour long 'Houseparty Against Hunger' on 8 August, to raise money for the charity to help fight poverty-related hunger.
+In early August 2020, as their live home music performances gained credit, the band agreed with Global Citizen to host a 12-hour long "Houseparty Against Hunger" on 8 August, to raise money for the charity to help fight poverty-related hunger.
 The event consisted of one hour-long sets from DJs around the world.
 Clean Bandit hosted the event and played at the start and end of proceedings, with their set-up the same as that used in their original house parties.
 Kirsten Joy, one of the band's singers, performed along with Becky Hill, Joel Corry, MNEK and a guest appearance from Sean Paul.

 On 17 August, Clean Bandit announced they would be releasing a new single, titled "Tick Tock" with singer Mabel and rapper 24kGoldn.
 It was released on 21 August 2020.

 On 26 January 2021, Clean Bandit announced their new single "Higher" featuring American rapper Iann Dior.
 The song was released on 29 January 2021.

 On 30 July 2021, Clean Bandit released their new single "Drive" with German DJ Topic featuring Wes Nelson.

-On 24 September 2021, Clean Bandit released a remix of the famous 80s hit song How Will I Know in collaboration with Whitney Houston.
+On 24 September 2021, Clean Bandit released a remix of the famous 1980s hit song How Will I Know in collaboration with Whitney Houston.

 On 18 February 2022, Clean Bandit released a new dance/electronic song featuring A7S called "Everything but You".

 On 9 September 2022, Clean Bandit released a new single "Sad Girls" with rapper French the Kid featuring Rema.

-On 21 September, Clean Bandit released another single, "Don't Leave Me Lonely" in collaboration with the songwriter Elley Duhé.
+On 21 October 2022, Clean Bandit released another single, "Don't Leave Me Lonely" in collaboration with the songwriter Elley Duhé.

+Between 2022 and 2024, Clean Bandit parted ways with their label Atlantic Records.

+On 23 July 2024, Clean Bandit announced their song with English singer-songwriter Anne-Marie and French DJ David Guetta called "Cry Baby".
+It was released on 9 August 2024 with B1 Records/Ministry of Sound.

+In April 2025, Clean Bandit released a new single, Tell Me Where U Go, a trance inspired anthem with Tiesto and featuring German Vocalist Leony.
+Tell Me Where U Go is also the first track since Tears to feature violin by former member Neil Amin-Smith.

+On 4 July 2025, Clean Bandit released their first single as independent artists called "Believe" featuring vocals from South African singer Lloyiso.